- About statutory declarations

 Please use an updated form, like the form on the Statutory declarations page.

-The normal rules for witnessing a statutory declaration in person still apply, but now you can also do it using an audio-visual link with a person seeking to make one.
+The normal rules for witnessing a statutory declaration in person still apply, but now you can also do it online by audio-visual link (such as a video-conferencing application like Skype or Zoom) with a person seeking to make one (a declarant).

 If you wish to witness a statutory declaration remotely, please see the information below